-Crusader Kings 3 allows for players of Tribal or Pagan groups to raid and loot neighbouring cities.
-This guide will outline the steps you’ll have to take to raid in CK3.
+Crusader Kings 3, developed by Paradox Interactive, allows players of Tribal or Pagan groups to raid and loot neighboring cities.
+This guide will outline the steps you must take to raid in CK3.

 How to Raise Raiders in Crusader Kings 3

-Acting similar to regular armies, levies can be changed to raiders through the military tab.
+Acting similarly to regular armies, levies can be changed to raiders through the military tab.
 To do so, follow these steps:

 - Next, click the “Raise All as Raiders” button, located at the top of the window.
 If this button doesn’t appear, refer to the What Allows You to Raid in CK3 section.
 As, you may not have the traditions or culture to raid.